+12 months cut in go to market time

 Medim’s initial challenge:

-In 2017 the company’s dynamic Management Board decided to take full advantage of the digitalisation trend & started working on their first software product for hospitals.
-Realisation of the complex system would have taken years.
+In 2017 the company’s dynamic Management Board decided to take full advantage of the digitalization trend & started working on its first software product for hospitals.
+The realization of the complex system would have taken years.
 Medim needed to assess if the project was worth the investment.

 Project Manager at Medim

-This method uncovered blank spots in the product vision and most risky assumptions.
-The outcomes were priceless.
+This method uncovered blank spots in the product vision and questionable assumptions.

 User personas – visualization of tasks to-be-done, pains and gains of several user personas